-The annulus between the tubing and the long string casing shall be filled with a corrosion inhibited non- freezing solution.
-A positive surface pressure up to 500 psig is authorized.
+The annulus between the tubing and the long string casing shall be filled with a corrosion inhibited solution.
+The annulus shall be filled with a non-freezing solution from the base of the permafrost to the surface.
+The annulus pressure to 1500 pounds per square inch (psi) is authorized, or an alternative maximum annulus pressure approved by the Director.